graebnerc/DataScienceSpring23/content/post/installation/pubdir/index.md

 some people will soon write a so called [R-package](https://r-pkgs.org/) that implements this algorithm in R. Then you as an R user can download this package and use the new algorithm.
-This way, R is unlikely to ever VERALTEN.
+This way, R is unlikely to ever become outdated.
 Sine most developers use Git when developing the packages, they often distribute the programs in a way that aligns well with the use of Git.
 And the most prominent way is Github.
 Thus, you can see the source code for almost all R packages you will be using